Cloudflare’s Email Routing for Generating Unlimited Email Alias with Conditional Rules

 What This Method Allows For

-✅ Unlimited aliases - Create as many as you want
+✅ Unlimited aliases - Create or block as many as you want - no need for additional domains

 This script basically automates the busy work of sorting your emails efficiently on your domain before they reach your inbox, all controlled by easy-to-edit rules.